 We are often told that Lady Macbeth challenges the stereotype of women.
-It has become a stereotype in itself to describe her as a ‘strong’ woman, a ‘powerful’ woman, a woman who ‘challenges our expectations of women’… Macbeth really like?
+It has become a stereotype in itself to describe her as a ‘strong’ woman, a ‘powerful’ woman, a woman who ‘challenges our expectations of women’… But what was Lady Macbeth really like?
 What is her first name?

 Think about the following questions: